tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/上传与下载_intl_en.md

 COS allows you to upload or download multiple files through various methods such as the console, APIs/SDKs, and tools.

-- Console: For detailed directions, please see [Uploading Objects](https://intl.cloud.tencent.com/document/product/436/13321).
+- Console: For detailed directions, see [Uploading Objects](https://intl.cloud.tencent.com/document/product/436/13321).
 - APIs/SDKs: COS allows you to operate on multiple files by repeatedly calling an API or SDK.
-For more information, please see [APIs for object uploads](https://intl.cloud.tencent.com/document/product/436/10111) and [SDK Overview](https://intl.cloud.tencent.com/document/product/436/6474).
+For more information, see [APIs for object uploads](https://intl.cloud.tencent.com/document/product/436/10111) and [SDK Overview](https://intl.cloud.tencent.com/document/product/436/6474).
 - Tools: Use [COSCMD](https://intl.cloud.tencent.com/document/product/436/10976) and [COSBrowser](https://intl.cloud.tencent.com/document/product/436/11366) for batch operations.